On weight truncations in the motivic setting: Preliminaries

 \item $\pi_1(X)$: If $\dim X=0$, define $\pi_1(X)=0$.

 If $\dim X=1$, define $\pi_1(X) = 1 - \pi_0(X) - {^t\pi_0(X)}$.

 Assume $\dim X\ge 2$ and assume that there is a smooth curve $i:C\hookrightarrow X$ obtained by taking successive hyperplane sections ($X$ is assumed to be projective).
-Further assume that a hyperplane section on $C$ gives rise to a zero cycle $\zeta$.
+Let $\zeta$ be the zero cycle obtained by a hyperplane section on $C$.
 We have natural maps:

 where $\mathbf{Pic}^0(X/k)$ denotes the Picard scheme of $X/k$ (hence $\mathbf{Pic}^0(X/k)_{red}$ denotes the Picard variety of $X/k$) and $\mathbf{Alb}^0(C/k)$ denotes the Albanese.
 The composite $\alpha$ is known to be an isogeny (see \cite{weil1954criteres}, or the discussion in \cite[4.4]{scholl1994classical}), and does not depend on $C$ (once the projective embedding is fixed).
 One picks a $\beta:\mathbf{Alb}^0(X/k)\rightarrow \mathbf{Pic}^0(X/k)_{red}$ such that $\alpha\circ\beta = [\times n]$.
 This gives rise to a cycle $\tilde \beta\in CH^1(X\times X)$ (since we are working with $\Q$ coefficients, see \ref{chow:h1toh1}) which satisfies $\tilde \beta\circ \zeta_* = 0$ and $\zeta^*\circ \tilde \beta = 0$.
 Then one defines